craigktreasure/SlnUp/README.md

     `MinimumVisualStudioVersion = 10.0.40219.1`, then those values will be added to the file header.
 - The tool supports Visual Studio 2017, 2019, and 2022.

+## Contributing

+For information about the release process, see the [Release Process documentation](./Docs/Release-Process.md).

 [vs-sln-file-header]: https://docs.microsoft.com/visualstudio/extensibility/internals/solution-dot-sln-file?view=vs-2022#file-header "File header"